gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

      alt="urdf coordinate frames"
      height="500"/>

+## Examples

-In the following two examples, a revolute joint is used to further demonstrate the use of the `<pose>` tag with concrete examples.
+In this section, a revolute joint is used to further demonstrate the use of the `<pose>` tag with concrete examples.
 In these examples, the joint pose is set so that at the initial configuration, the displacement vectors from the joint to each link are orthogonal to each other.